 The power control circuit accepts a V{DD} and a V{BAT} input.
 Many types of batteries can be used with Intersil RTC products.
 For example, 3.0V or 3.6V Lithium batteries are appropriate, and battery sizes are available that can power an Intersil RTC device for up to 10 years.
-Another option is to use a Super Cap for applications where V{DD} is interrupted for up to a month.
-See the "Application Section" on page 20 for more information.
+Another option is to use a SuperCap for applications where V{DD} is interrupted for up to a month.
+See "Application Section" on page 19 for more information.

-There are two options for setting the change-over conditions from V{DD} to Battery Backup Mode.
-The BSW bit in the PWR register controls the following operation:
+There are two options for setting the change-over conditions from V{DD} to Battery backup mode.
+The BSW bit in the PWR register controls this operation:

-- Option 1 Standard Mode - Option 2 Legacy Mode (Default)
+- Option 1 Standard Mode (ISL12026A Default) - Option 2 Legacy Mode (ISL12026 Default)

-Note that the I2C bus may or may not be operational during battery backup, which is controlled by the SBIB bit.
-See "Backup Battery Operation" on page 21 for information.
+Note that the I2C bus may or may not be operational during battery backup.
+That function is controlled by the SBIB bit.
+That operation is covered after the power control section.